Floigan Bros.: Gameplay

 Screenshot showing both characters and actions available.

 Floigan Bros. is presented in a fully 3D environment in which the player is able to interact with almost everything.
 The setting is the brothers' junkyard and the surrounding areas such as the swamp, bluff, cavern and dog yard.
 The player is in direct control of Hoigle for the entirety of the game.
 When there is something to be interacted with, commands will appear within the Dreamcast's button layout.
 Hoigle can perform a variety of tasks to solve a puzzle or defeat one of the Baron's cats.
 However, the interaction with Hoigle's brother, Moigle, is the highlighted feature of the game.
 The more badly he is treated, the less friendly and responsive he becomes to the player's commands.
 The interactions with Moigle include hugging, punching him in the stomach, giving him something to eat and speaking to him.
-Moigle goes through different emotions depending what happens to him.
-For instance, Moigle can come in contact with a spider, and will not do anything until his fears are subsided.
+Moigle goes through different emotions depending on what happens to him.
+For instance, Moigle can come in contact with a spider, and will not do anything until his fears subside.
 Alternatively, getting Moigle angry will cause him to become more aggressive, and, in turn, be used for throwing Hoigle to previously unreachable places.
 Another feature of Moigle is that the player can play short minigames with him to earn points.
 When enough points are collected, they can be used to make Moigle learn new skills, tricks and games.
 These new actions can be to overcome his fear of spiders, play with a yo-yo, and many others.
 According to IGN, the game is very short and can be completed in an hour.